Is Sacroiliac Joint Dysfunction Causing Your Low Back Pain?

-Through jarring motions such as stepping into a hole unexpectedly, jamming on the brakes in a car accident or falling onto your buttocks, the sacroiliac joint can get displaced.
-Also the repetitive jarring of running can sometime cause the ilium to get displaced upwards and cause pain.
+Through jarring motions such as stepping into a hole unexpectedly, jamming on the brakes in a car accident, or falling onto your buttocks, the sacroiliac joint can get displaced.
+Also, the repetitive jarring of running can sometimes cause the ilium to get displaced upwards and cause pain.

 So how do you know if your low back pain is coming from your sacroiliac joint?

 Between 10-26% of all low back pain is attributed to the SIJ.
 In pregnancy, SIJ dysfunction is even more common.
 Up to 80% of all low back pain in pregnancy is SIJ related.
 (1)

 SIJ dysfunction typically causes unilateral low back pain, just slightly off-center.
 It can also radiate into the buttocks, groin or down the leg.
 The pain can be sharp and stabbing with motions or a dull achiness all the time.

 There are certain motions that stress the SIJ.
 When painful, this implicates dysfunction in the joint.
 Painful motions such as standing putting your pants or socks on one leg/foot at a time or any weight-bearing on one leg is a very common sign of dysfunction in the SIJ.
 Usually, it’s when the weight is being bared on the side in dysfunction that it is more painful, but not always the case.
 Also standing up from sitting, getting in and out of a car or climbing stairs can all strain the SIJ.
 If these motions are painful, then it’s most likely that the SIJ is in dysfunction.